 |

-I was searching for essential Croatian dish back then, and zagorski štrukli is a must-try.
-La Struk is among the popular restaurant offering the traditional dish situated less than 100 meters from the Dolac Market.
-We popped in to the restaurant however the dish was made to order and takes almost 30 minutes to be ready.
-Albeit we found another shop that sells ready made štrukli, which we bought plain and cheese flavors.
+I was searching for an essential Croatian dish back then, and zagorski štrukli is a must-try.
+La Struk is among the popular restaurants offering the traditional dish, situated less than 100 meters from the Dolac Market.
+We popped in to the restaurant; however, the dish was made to order and takes almost 30 minutes to be ready.
+Albeit we found another shop that sells ready-made štrukli, which we bought in plain and cheese flavors.

 |